dddsnn/tablecache/docs/source/overview.md

 ```

 {py:meth}`.CachedTable.invalidate_records` can be used to inform the cache that
 the data in the underlying DB has changed.
-Records that are invalidated are
+By default, records that are
-guaranteed to be fetched from the DB before they are returned the next time.
+invalidated are guaranteed to be fetched from the DB before they are returned
-This refresh is done lazily, i.e. only when a request comes in for a record
+the next time.
+This refresh is done lazily, i.e. only when a request comes in
-that has been invalidated (requests for records that are still valid are served
+for a record that has been invalidated (requests for records that are still
+valid are served without refresh).
+This default behavior can be overridden by
+passing `refresh_automatically=False`, in which case fetches will continue to
+serve the invalid records until a manual refresh is triggered.
+This can be
+useful when immediate correctness isn't crucial, but avoiding refreshes
-without refresh).
-However, a refresh can also be triggered manually using
+blocking read operations is.
+Invalid records can be refreshed manually using
 {py:meth}`.CachedTable.refresh_invalid`.
+This is also possible when
+`refresh_automatically=True`.

 {py:meth}`.CachedTable.invalidate_records` is a bit more complex since it takes
 more than one {py:class}`IndexSpec <.Indexes.IndexSpec>`.
 That's because